coldclimate/omnomfrickinnom/content/blog/2020-08-02-soupy-beans.markdown

 tags: ["sausage", "beans","comfort food", "2020"]
 ---

-This week I read an artcle about (redbeans and rice)[https://www.seriouseats.com/recipes/2017/05/new-orleans-style-red-beans-rice-recipe.html] which looked delicious.
+This week I read an artcle about [redbeans and rice](https://www.seriouseats.com/recipes/2017/05/new-orleans-style-red-beans-rice-recipe.html) which looked delicious.
 I didn't have any of the ingrediants, but the idea of soupy beans cooked with strong flavours and pork sounded great so I improvised.

 ## You will need

-* 250g of strong flavoured sausages (I used Italian hot from (Block'n'Bottle)[https://blocknbottle.com/]).
+* 250g of strong flavoured sausages (I used Italian hot from [Block'n'Bottle](https://blocknbottle.com/) ).
 Sliced into fat rounds (mine were frozen solid so went in whole)
 * 1 cup of dried blackbeans (aka. turtle beans)
 * 1 cup of stock (I used some ham stock from the freezer)
 * 1 cup of some form of tomato sauce (in this case, left over salsa)